The model theory of the curve graph: Introduction

-In this paper, we provide a systematic framework for studying objects in combinatorial topology from the point of view of model theory.
-Specifically, we are concerned with an orientable surface (that is, a real two--dimensional manifold) with compact interior and negative Euler characteristic, its mapping class group $\Mod(\Sigma)$, consisting of homotopy classes of orientation preserving homeomorphisms of $\Sigma$, and the curve graph $\mC(\Sigma)$, which encodes the homotopy classes of simple closed curves on $\Sigma$.
-The reader is directed to Section~\ref{sec:background} (and especially Subsection~\ref{ss:mcg}) for precise definitions.
+To pass from the philosophical to the mathematically precise, let us give our setup.
+We are concerned with a finite-type orientable surface $\Sigma$ (that is, a real two-dimensional manifold) of negative Euler characteristic and possibly with (finitely many) punctures, its (extended) mapping class group $\Mod^{\pm}(\Sigma)$, consisting of homotopy classes of homeomorphisms of $\Sigma$, and the curve graph $\mC(\Sigma)$, which encodes the homotopy classes of simple closed curves on $\Sigma$.
+The reader is directed to Section~\ref{sec:background} (and especially Subsection~\ref{ss:mcg}) for precise definitions of the topological objects under consideration here.
 Our main results are about the model theory of the curve graph, thus investigating a geometrically/topologically defined object from a model--theoretic point of view.
-We draw inspiration and adapt many ideas from~\cite{BPZ17}, where a model--theoretic study of right-angled buildings was carried out.
+To guide the model theoretic development of the theory, we draw inspiration and adapt some ideas from~\cite{BPZ17}, where a model--theoretic study of right-angled buildings was carried out.
+The program carried out in this paper can be summarized as follows:

+\begin{enumerate} \item Provide a rigorous framework for relating the theories of the mapping class group and various naturally defined complexes (such as the curve graph, the pants graph, etc.) via the model theoretic concept of interpretation. \item Control the complexity of these various theories, through quantifier elimination and $\omega$--stability. \item Build model-theoretically constructed, injective homomorphisms between finite index subgroups of mapping class groups of surfaces. \item Produce new examples of theories with explicitly computable Morley ranks that are infinite ordinals, as well as many other auxiliary theories with desirable model-theoretic properties. \end{enumerate}